Languages of the United States: Vietnamese

-Yiddish has a much longer history in the United States than Hebrew.
-It has been present since at least the late 19th century and continues to have roughly 148,000 speakers as of the 2009 American Community Survey.
-Though they came from varying geographic backgrounds and nuanced approaches to worship, immigrant Jews of Central Europe, Germany and Russia were often united under a common understanding of the Yiddish language once they settled in America, and at one point dozens of publications were available in most East Coast cities.
-Though it has declined by quite a bit since the end of WWII, it has by no means disappeared.
-Many Israeli immigrants and expatriates have at least some understanding of the language in addition to Hebrew, and many of the descendants of the great migration of Ashkenazi Jews of the past century pepper their mostly English vocabulary with some loan words.
-Furthermore, it is a lingua franca among American Jews (particularly Hasidic Jewry), concentrated in Los Angeles, Miami, and New York.
-A significant diffusion of Yiddish loan words into the non-Jewish population continues to be a distinguishing feature of New York City English.
-Some of these words include glitch, chutzpah, mensch, kvetch, etc.

 South Asian languages

 There are many South Asians in the United States.
 These include Indians, Pakistanis, and Bangladeshis, who speak various South Asian languages.
-Major South Asian languages spoken in the US include Telugu (see "Telugu" below), Malayalam, Kannada, Tamil (see "Tamil" below), Gujarati, Hindi and Urdu (see 'Hindi-Urdu" below), Bengali, Punjabi, Sinhala, Nepali (see "Nepali" below), and Marathi.
+Major South Asian languages spoken in the US include Telugu (see "Telugu" below), Malayalam, Kannada, Tamil (see "Tamil" below), Gujarati, Hindi and Urdu (see "Hindi-Urdu" below), Bengali, Punjabi, Sinhala, Nepali (see "Nepali" below), and Marathi.

 Hindi and Urdu

 Hindi and Urdu are the two standard registers of the Hindustani language, an Indo-Aryan language native to North India, Central India, and Pakistan.
 While the formal registers draw vocabulary from Sanskrit and Arabic & Persian respectively, the colloquial forms are indistinguishable.
 Hindi and Urdu are widely spoken among the Indian and Pakistani communities in the United States as a first or second language.
 Speakers are concentrated in states with large South Asian populations, including California, Illinois, New Jersey, New York, Texas, and Virginia.

-Additionally, Hindi-Urdu (Hindustani) is an important cultural language for many South Asians who have different mother tongues and dialects.
+Additionally, Hindi-Urdu (Hindustani) is a cultural language for many South Asians who have different mother tongues and dialects.
 Bollywood in particular, as well as film music, is an important cultural product that influences many South Asian youth.
 Some South Indians, Bangladeshis, and Indian Bengalis learn the language or its dialects through films.